pokt-network/pocket-network-protocol/utility/README.md

 Fishermen act in “incognito” fashion purely as a deterrent to a particular theoretical publicity seeking attack called Mad Man Blogger.
 Neither honest, nor dishonest nodes gain any advantage by identifying a particular relay request as belonging to a Fisherman.
 You can only provide your best service, it’s not possible to provide “better” service to a Fisherman than you already provide.
 However, the Mad Man Blogger could (if he chose to and if he successfully identified all Fishermen) provide service to only Fishermen and not to applications.
 We consider this an edge case attack in which the attacker has made a significant investment in POKT and in backend node infrastructure solely for the purpose of “proving” that the system can be gamed.
 Therefore, the contract with the DAO which Fishermen agree to, requires periodic changing of IP address and reasonable efforts to keep it unknown by other actors in the ecosystem.

-**Fisherman or ServiceNode will register spam applications for selfish economic benefit (Inflation Attack, Mad Man Lazy)**
+**Fisherman or Servicer will register spam applications for selfish economic benefit (Inflation Attack, Mad Man Lazy)**

 As to Fishermen spamming via owned app:

 There is no economic benefit to Fishermen from this activity as their payment is independent of application usage.
 One could argue that the Fisherman will benefit from the increase in supply caused by spamming the network this way.
 However, any inflation attack which benefits the majority of the network to a greater degree than the person who pays for and performs the attack is non-profit seeking.

-As to ServiceNode spamming via owned app:
+As to Servicer spamming via owned app:

 This activity is an inflation attack which is not profitable to the attacker.

 **Actors intentionally staking in “wrong” geo-zone to gain some advantage/attack.**

 It is economically advantageous for actors to stake within their true GeoZone as Session actor pairings are generated specifically for the GeoZone registered.
-Specifically, Applications will receive worse QOS and worse fidelity of Fishermen QOS monitoring by proxy as the ServiceNodes are farther away but still within the same GeoZone as the Fishermen.
-ServiceNodes are the same way, as once a GeoZone is mature the ServiceNodes in other GeoZones are no longer competitive.
+Specifically, Applications will receive worse QOS and worse fidelity of Fishermen QOS monitoring by proxy as the Servicers are farther away but still within the same GeoZone as the Fishermen.
+Servicers are the same way, as once a GeoZone is mature the Servicers in other GeoZones are no longer competitive.

 ## 6. Dissenting Opinions (FAQ)